Kbpatel3/Whiteboard/README.md

 ## Credits

-The whiteboard application was developed by [Kaushal Patel](https://github.com/kaushalp88).
+The whiteboard application was developed by [Kaushal Patel](https://github.com/Kbpatel3).

-## License

-This project is licensed under the [MIT License](LICENSE).

-Please note that this README template is provided as a starting point and should be modified to accurately represent your project.